-The Permanency Care Assistance (PCA) Program provides certain benefits and supports to qualifying kinship families who take PMC of a child.
+The Permanency Care Assistance (PCA) Program provides certain benefits and supports to qualifying kinship families who take permanent managing conservatorship (PMC) of a child.
 PCA families are eligible for:

 - Monthly cash assistance similar to adoption assistance; - Medicaid health coverage; and - A one-time reimbursement of nonrecurring expenses, including legal fees, incurred in the process of obtaining custody of the child, up to a maximum of \$2,000.
 Tex.
 Fam.
 Code § 264.852(d).